-Since the early studies of adjuvant chemotherapy treatment with 5FU, 23 years ago, there have been two landmark advances in the field[34].
-The first one involved the incorporation of oral capecitabine as an alternative to intravenously administered 5FU[35].
-The second was the addition of oxaliplatin to 5FU that lead to a 4.2% absolute improvement in OS of patients with T4 and N1 disease (stage III disease; MOSAIC trial) whereas stage II patients did not benefit[36,37].
+Since the early studies of adjuvant chemotherapy treatment with 5FU 23 years ago, there have been two landmark advances in the field[34].
+The first involved the incorporation of oral capecitabine as an alternative to intravenously administered 5FU[35].
+The second was the addition of oxaliplatin to 5FU, which led to a 4.2% absolute improvement in OS of patients with T4 and N1 disease (stage III disease; MOSAIC trial) whereas stage II patients did not benefit[36,37].
 As clinicopathologic parameters are important but not sufficiently useful in deciding which patients with stage II-III will benefit from adjuvant chemotherapy, molecular markers are essential[38].
-Several studies reported the association of TYMS polymorphisms, TYMS mRNA and TYMS protein expression with survival in patients with CRC but with inconsistent findings[20-22,24,39-43].
+Several studies have reported the association of TYMS polymorphisms, TYMS mRNA and TYMS protein expression with survival in CRC patients, but with inconsistent findings[20-22,24,39-43].
 A meta-analysis indicated that patients with advanced CRC tumors expressing high levels of TYMS had a poorer OS compared to tumors expressing low levels[44].
-On the contrary, a subsequent prospective, blinded analysis of TYMS expression in the adjuvant treatment of CRC concluded that TYMS expression did not show a significant prognostic value[45].
-None of the studies included in their multivariate analysis the mBRAF status nor the different TYMS polymorphisms.
+On the contrary, a subsequent prospective blinded analysis of TYMS expression in the adjuvant treatment of CRC concluded that TYMS expression did not show a significant prognostic value[45].
+None of the studies included mBRAF status or different TYMS polymorphism in their multivariate analysis.

 5’ UTR polymorphisms

-In this study TYMS polymorphisms emerged as prognostic factors for survival outcomes in patients treated with surgery and adjuvant chemotherapy.
-More specifically, the group B (2RG/3RG, 2RG/3RCLOH, 2RG/3RGLOH, 2RGLOH/3RC) was shown to have the lowest risk of recurrence and a trend for lower risk of death when compared to the other two groups A (2RG/2RG, 2RG/3RC, 3RC/3RC) and C (3RG/3RG, 3RG/3RC, 2RGLOH/3RG).
-Similarly, a previous study showed that 5’ UTR polymorphisms associated with survival.
-In particular, they reported that ‘low risk’ polymorphisms (2RG/2RG, 2RG/3RC, 3RC/3RC) were associated with improved DFS regardless chemotherapy treatment[40].
+In this study, TYMS polymorphisms emerged as prognostic factors for survival outcomes in patients treated with surgery and adjuvant chemotherapy.
+More specifically, group B (2RG/3RG, 2RG/3RCLOH, 2RG/3RGLOH, 2RGLOH/3RC) was shown to have the lowest risk of recurrence and a trend for lower risk of death compared to the other two groups A (2RG/2RG, 2RG/3RC, 3RC/3RC) and C (3RG/3RG, 3RG/3RC, 2RGLOH/3RG).
+Similarly, a previous study showed that 5’ UTR polymorphisms were associated with survival.
+In particular, they reported that ‘low risk’ polymorphisms (2RG/2RG, 2RG/3RC, 3RC/3RC) were associated with improved DFS regardless of chemotherapy treatment[40].
 On the contrary, a previous study indicated that TYMS 5’ UTR polymorphisms do not predict clinical outcome of CRC patients treated with 5-FU based chemotherapy[39].
 Nevertheless, neither of these two studies took into consideration a combined analysis of 3’ UTR polymorphisms, LOH or mBRAF status.
-In addition, the categorization of the TYMS 5’ UTR polymorphisms into only two groups (high expression group: 2RG/3RG, 3RC/3RG, 3RG/3RG and low expression group: 2RG/2RG, 2RG/3RC, 3RC/3RC), albeit it facilitates statistical processing it also entails the risk of classification error.
-Indeed, in this way both studies placed the 2RG/3RG with the high expression 3RG/3RG, although 2RG/3RG is a member of the group of heterozygous 5’ UTR polymorphisms group that are generally considered to have an intermediate expression profile[27,46].
-Our study identified heterozygotes such as 2RG/3RG, 2RG/LOH and 3RC/LOH, as independent good prognostic factors for recurrence and death in CRC patients treated with surgery and adjuvant chemotherapy.
+In addition, the categorization of the TYMS 5’ UTR polymorphisms into only two groups (high expression group: 2RG/3RG, 3RC/3RG, 3RG/3RG and low expression group: 2RG/2RG, 2RG/3RC, 3RC/3RC) entails the risk of classification error.
+Indeed, in this way, both studies placed the 2RG/3RG with the high expression 3RG/3RG, although 2RG/3RG is a member of the heterozygous 5’ UTR polymorphisms group that are generally considered to have an intermediate expression profile[27,46].
+Our study identified heterozygotes, such as 2RG/3RG, 2RG/LOH and 3RC/LOH, as independent good prognostic factors for recurrence and death in CRC patients treated with surgery and adjuvant chemotherapy.

 3’ UTR polymorphisms

 In our study, 3’ UTR polymorphism ins/LOH was found to independently increase the risk for both relapse and death.
 Comparably, two other studies outlined the negative effect of the ins allele in the therapeutic outcome of CRC patients treated with adjuvant chemotherapy and neoadjuvant setting in rectal cancer patients[41,47].
 On the contrary, another study found that ins/ins with 2R/3R and any 3’ UTR polymorphism with 3R/3R predict longer DFS and OS in CRC patients treated with adjuvant 5FU-based chemotherapy[22].
-However, in the later study the SNP G>C and LOH status were not taken into consideration.
+However, in the later study, the G>C SNP and LOH status were not taken into consideration.

 KRAS and BRAF